Skip to content

 Implementations:

-• 0. like(varchar<L1>, varchar<L2>, option:case_sensitivity): -> boolean
+• like(input: varchar<L1>, match: varchar<L2>, option:case_sensitivity): -> boolean

-1. like(string, string, option:case_sensitivity): -> boolean
+• like(input: string, match: string, option:case_sensitivity): -> boolean

 Options: